A 2-categorical proof of Frobenius for fibrations defined from a generic point

 Three supererogatory appendices are included to further the expository aims of this note.
 In \S\ref{sec:generic}, we elaborate on the claim made above, that our fibrations are defined by Leibniz exponential in the slice over $\II$ with the generic point.
 In \S\ref{sec:type-theory}, we give a type-theoretic interpretation of our proof of Theorem \ref{thm:coquand} and compare this with Coquand's original proof.
-In the final appendix \S\ref{sec:structured}, we prove that under the natural constructive enhancements of our hypotheses on the class of trivial fibrations, that the corresponding structured fibrations admit a \emph{functorial Frobenius operator} in the sense of Gambino--Sattler \cite{GS}.
+In the final appendix \S\ref{sec:structured}, we prove that under the natural functorial enhancements of our hypotheses on the class of trivial fibrations, that the corresponding structured fibrations admit a \emph{functorial Frobenius operator} in the sense of Gambino--Sattler \cite{GS}.
 Moreover, we demonstrate that the induced fibration structure on the pushforward is stable under substitution under natural conditions.
 The functorial formulation of the Frobenius condition is necessary to model the $\Pi$-types of homotopy type theory in a constructive meta-theory.

 While this paper was under review, Reid Barton posted a new proof of the Frobenius condition in the setting where the fibrations as defined here form the right class of a weak factorization system.
 By arguing ``on the left''---that is showing that pullback along a fibration preserves the left class---instead of ``on the right'' as we do here, Barton gives a 1-categorical proof of the Frobenius condition \cite{Barton2024}.